woodieh/Personal-Projects/README.md

 Future Additions:
 - CSV with current ingredients in house, allow you to add and subtract ingredients from the GUI.
 Will use these to filter the recipes available

+## Weather Apps
+One is setup to allow for searching a location and showing the current weather data using the OpenWeatherMap API.

+The other is set up to always show the same location current weather to be able to set up alerts.
+(WIP)